-Jenifer K Wofford is a San Francisco-based artist and educator whose work investigates hybridity, history, calamity and global culture, often with a humorous bent.
+Jenifer K Wofford is a San Francisco artist and educator whose work investigates hybridity, history, calamity and global culture, often with a humorous bent.
 She is also 1/3 of the Filipina-American artist trio M.O.B.

 Her work has been exhibited in the Bay Area at the Asian Art Museum, Berkeley Art Museum, Oakland Museum of California, YBCA, San Jose Museum of Art, Southern Exposure, and Kearny Street Workshop.
 Further afield, she has shown at New Image Art (Los Angeles), Wing Luke Museum (Seattle), DePaul Museum (Chicago), Silverlens Galleries (Philippines), VWFA (Malaysia), and Osage Gallery (Hong Kong).

-Wofford is a 2017 recipient of the Joan Mitchell Foundation Painters and Sculptors Grant.
+Wofford is a recent recipient of the Joan Mitchell Foundation Painters and Sculptors Grant.
 Her other awards include the Eureka Fellowship, the Murphy Fellowship, and grants from the San Francisco Arts Commission, the Art Matters Foundation, and the Center for Cultural Innovation.
 She has also been artist-in-residence at The Living Room (Philippines), Liguria Study Center (Italy) and KinoKino (Norway).

 Wofford teaches in the Fine Arts and Philippine Studies programs of the University of San Francisco.
 She has also taught at UC Berkeley, Mills College, SFAI, California College of the Arts and San Francisco State University.
 She holds degrees from the San Francisco Art Institute (BFA) and UC Berkeley (MFA).

-Born in San Francisco and raised in Hong Kong, Dubai, Malaysia and the California Bay Area, Wofford has also lived in Oakland and Prague.
-She lives and works in San Francisco.
+Born in San Francisco and raised in Hong Kong, Dubai, Malaysia and the Bay Area, Wofford has also lived in Oakland and Prague in addition to San Francisco.
+A committed and active member of the Bay Area art community, Wofford currently serves as Vice President of the Board of Directors of Southern Exposure.